 Common Meals: Eating with neighbors provides enormous savings when compared to eating out.
 Other communities report that often members go home with leftovers for the next day's lunch.

-Exercise Savings: Fair Oaks EcoHousing will have a pool, a spa, and a yoga room.
+Exercise Savings: Fair Oaks EcoHousing will have a pool, a spa, and a exercise room.
 Joining a gym for pool access could cost you $50 or more per month, and nearby yoga studios run $50+ per month for membership.

 Community Sharing: ONE lawnmower, and a common house tool shed with equipment to use, for example.